RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 When reStructured Text files are *built* into static files in your Runestone textbook, the directives result in HTML and JavaScript inside those HTML files that make up your book.

 We are in the process of creating a full set of documentation for the HTML and JavaScript created by our special Runestone directives.

+Runestone is a `Sphinx <http://www.sphinx-doc.org/en/master/>`_ extension.
+That means directives you can use in Sphinx will also work in Runestone.

 Directives